DataBassGit/AgentForge/docs/Agents/AgentPrompts.md

 A typical prompt `YAML` file is structured into various sections, each representing a different subprompt.
 The beauty of these sub-prompts lies in their optionality and adaptability:

-1. **Optionality**: Each subprompt is treated as optional.
+1. **Optionality**: Each sub-prompt is treated as optional.
 Its rendering depends on the presence of its required variables.
 If a necessary variable is absent, the sub-prompt won't be rendered, allowing for dynamic adaptability based on available data.

 2. **Default Text**: If a sub-prompt contains no variables (i.e., it's static text), it will always be rendered as-is.
 This ensures flexibility in crafting prompts that have a mix of dynamic and static sections.